• Skip to main content

 Dancing from home

-One of the things we are noticing is the [obvious] difference between coming to class in our studio and dancing from your home.
+As we discovered during our extensive online experiences during Covid, there are obvious differences between coming to class in our studio and dancing from home.
 Our own spaces come with a variety of pleasures and distractions.
 With this in mind we have these suggestions:

 • consider your space and where you will dance…make sure you have physical room.